-Our School Resource Officers respond to and assist with incidents involving medical emergencies, welfare checks, missing students, security for after school events, school violence, narcotics, thefts, burglaries, vandalism, persons suffering from mental health crises, traffic enforcement and education, burglaries, and fire alarms for example.
-The Police Communications Center is responsible for the processing of police reports, video surveillance, receiving calls for service and monitoring alarms.
+Our School Resource Officers respond to and assist with incidents involving medical emergencies, welfare checks, missing students, security for after school events, school violence, narcotics, thefts, burglaries, vandalism, persons suffering from mental health crises, traffic enforcement and education, burglaries, and fire alarms.
+Police Records and Evidence is responsible for processing video surveillance and Police Report/Evidence requests.
+Police Records may be contacted at Police.Records@trusd.net or 916-566-1600- ext.
+39908.
+The Police Communications Center is responsible for receiving calls for service and monitoring alarms.
 The Twin Rivers Unified School District Police Department can be reached 24 hours a day, 7 days a week at (916) 566-2777.